isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-19-post-Laksa.md

 <section>
 	<h4>Environmental needs:</h4>
 <p>Laksa thrives in <a href="/page-index/horticulture-techniques/gauging-light/">4-6 hours of direct sunlight</a>, but plants can also tolerate about 6-8 hours of indirect sunlight.
 Plants do best in <a href="/page-index/horticulture-techniques/soil/">loamy soil</a> at least 15cm deep, making them suitable for <a href="/page-index/horticulture-techniques/planting-in-containers/">container planting</a> and corridor gardening.
-These plants can tolerate waterlogging and can be planted in garden areas prone to ponding.
+These plants can tolerate <a href="/page-index/plant-problems/waterlogging/">waterlogging</a> and can be planted in garden areas prone to ponding.
 Keep your plants cool with mulch and plenty of water to encourage growth.</p>
 	<br>
 	</section>